-Your second appointment will be scheduled at the 12-week mark, and it will involve a series of screenings that include a vaginal exam and blood tests.
+Your second appointment will be scheduled around the 12-week mark, and it will involve a series of screenings that include a vaginal exam and blood tests.
 These procedures and tests help to determine proper development and the risk, if any, of your child having a birth defect.
 They can determine the likelihood of defects such as Down syndrome, trisomy 18 or trisomy 13.
-In the event that the screening tests come back abnormal, Susquehanna Health specialists and genetic counselors will meet with you and/or administer additional tests.
+In the event that the screening tests come back abnormal, our specialists and genetic counselors will meet with you and/or administer additional tests.

 Some tests that are conducted in the first trimester include:

 - Ultrasound for fetal nuchal translucency (NT).
 A nuchal translucency screening test examines the area at the back of the fetal neck for increased fluid or thickening.